 What is Elephant Kratom?

-Due to the larger size of the leaves, the Kratom tree has an ability to store a larger proportion of key alkaloids like Mitragynine and 7-Hydroxymitragynine.
+Due to the larger size of the leaves, the Kratom tree can store a larger proportion of key alkaloids like Mitragynine and 7-Hydroxymitragynine.
 The higher concentration of the primary alkaloids is also the key reason why Elephant Kratom is one of the most popular strains out there.

 However, compared to other commonly available Kratom strains, Elephant Kratom is still rare.
-You can’t find it on every other Kratom vendor like you can some other strains like Bali Kratom and Maeng Da Kratom.
+You can’t find it with every Kratom vendor like you can some other strains such as Bali Kratom and Maeng Da Kratom.

 Elephant Kratom Vein Colors